TolikPylypchuk/Matchmaker/docs/articles/expressions.md

 ```

 The problem here is that if we call `DoStuff` 10,000 times, we will initialize the match expression 10,000 times as
 well, even though it's actually the same expression.
-Having just 4 cases may not seem like much, but the lag does
+Having just 4 cases may not seem like much, but the lag and
-accumulate if we execute it thousands of times.
+allocations do accumulate if we execute it thousands of times.

 We can save the expression in a field and then call the `ExecuteOn` method on this field.
 But this makes the code much
 less readable because the case definitions are in a different place from the actual execution point.

 ### The Solution

-There is a way to create static match expressions – expressions which will be initialized only once.
+There is a way to create static match expressions — expressions which will be initialized only once.

 The `Match` class contains the `CreateStatic` methods which allow the creation of static match expressions.
 Take a look
 at the modified example: